19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (2) Regulations made under subsection (1) may —

-(a) provide that goods imported by a taxable person in the course or furtherance of any business carried on by him (as referred to in subsection (1)) may, where such requirements as may be prescribed are satisfied, include imported goods which are consigned to the taxable person as recipient in order for the taxable person to make supplies (other than supplies referred to in section 22) using or in relation to those goods; and
+(a) provide that goods imported by a taxable person in the course or furtherance of any business carried on by the taxable person (as referred to in subsection (1)) may, subject to such requirements (including conditions, whether precedent or subsequent) as may be prescribed, include —

+(i) imported goods which are consigned to the taxable person as recipient in order for the taxable person to make supplies using or in relation to those goods, other than supplies referred to in section 22; or

+(ii) goods which are imported in the circumstances referred to in section 33B; and

+[Act 31 of 2014 wef 01/01/2015]

 (b) require a taxable person referred to in subsection (1) to account for and pay the tax chargeable on the importation of the goods in such form and manner, within such time and to such person as may be prescribed.